victorcouste/trifacta-flows-examples/README.md

 - Recipes in [Wrangle language](https://docs.trifacta.com/display/DP/Wrangle+Language)
 - A short description of the use case (comments can also be found in recipes)

+Datasets used in these examples can be found in [Data folder](https://github.com/victorcouste/trifacta-flows-examples/tree/main/Data)
 Don't hesitate to contact me at vcoustenoble@trifacta.com for any questions.

 Happy Wrangling!